lineick/lineick.github.io/_posts/2024-07-14-Fluesterpost.md

 The ideas here are not complete, intended to add some fresh perspectives in your thought space.

 They are also not novel.
-They are primarily inspired by [Game Theory](https://en.wikipedia.org/wiki/Game_theory) and ideas of [Thomas von Aquin](https://en.wikipedia.org/wiki/Thomas_Aquinas) and Joscha Bach, combined into a (hopefully) comprehensible thought chain, with some additional examples and thoughts of my own.
+They are primarily inspired by [Game Theory](https://en.wikipedia.org/wiki/Game_theory) and ideas of the christian rationalist [Thomas Aquinas](https://en.wikipedia.org/wiki/Thomas_Aquinas) and Joscha Bach, combined into a (hopefully) comprehensible thought chain, with some additional examples and thoughts of my own.

 ## Flüsterpost (German)